aldec/TySOM/SDx-platforms/README.md

 # TySOM - SDx-platforms

-This pages contains configuration platforms for Xilinx SDx tool for Aldec TySOM boards.
+This page contains configuration platforms for Xilinx SDx tool for Aldec TySOM boards.
 Every configuration is ready to use with SDx and TySOM boards.

 ## TySOM-1-7Z030